tpayne/CloudRun/README.md

 Cloud Functions vrs CloudRun
 ----------------------------
 Which one to use?
 Well, that is essentially up to the scenario you are coding for.
-They both achieve the same function, but do it in slightly different ways.
+They both achieve the same functionally, but do it in slightly different ways.

 Generally, I would suggest using Cloud Run for REST and HTTP/S service endpoints and using Cloud Functions for event based operations.
 There is a fairly long discussion about which approach to use [here](https://medium.com/google-cloud/cloud-run-and-cloud-function-what-i-use-and-why-12bb5d3798e1).